Vaccinations & Titre Testing

 Canine cough is a condition produced by several highly infectious diseases, which can be easily spread wherever dogs congregate, such as parks, shows, obedience schools and boarding kennels.
 Among the infectious agents associated with canine cough is the bacterium known as Bordetella bronchiseptica and the canine viruses parainfluenza, adenovirus type 2 and distemper.

 Affected dogs have a dry hacking cough which can persist for several weeks.
 It is distressing for pet dogs and their owners.
 It is a major problem for working and sporting dogs.
-Pneumonia can also be a consequence of infection.
+Pneumonia can sometimes occur in older patients or those who are immuno-compromised.

 Canine coronavirus is another contagious virus and causes depression, loss of appetite, vomiting and diarrhoea especially in young dogs.
 Diarrhoea may last for several days in some cases.
 Although most dogs will recover with treatment, coronavirus has the potential to be fatal, especially if other infectious agents such as parvovirus are present.